rafaelpadilla/TCF-LMO/README.md

 <a name="acknowledgment"></a>
 ## Acknowledgement

-Most of the experimental results reported in this work wereobtained with a Titan X Pascal board gently donated by the NVIDIA Corporation.
+Most of the experimental results reported in this work were obtained with a Titan X Pascal board gently donated by the NVIDIA Corporation.